New Client Thank You!

 If you are new to Yoga, we recommend any of the following to get started which are all Beginner Level - feel free to mix and match and try them all to see which styles best suit you:

 - Basic Backs

 - Candle Light Flow

 - Chair Yoga

 - Gentle Yin

 All of the above provide a slower pace with lots of guidance from the instructor to provide a basic understanding of breath and alignment.
-We also offer an Introduction To Yoga Workshop Series quarterly for those who would like to ease into their practice with one-on one attention in a smaller group setting.
-Check the Workshops page of our website for upcoming schedule.
+We also offer an "Introduction To Yoga Workshop Series" quarterly for those who would like to ease into their practice with one-on one attention in a smaller group setting.
+Check the Workshops page for upcoming events: Workshops

-Slow Flow and VinYin are the next step up from beginner level and build on the foundational postures you learn in Basic classes to introduce you to moving through a flow that links postures, breath and movement with more cardio.
+Slow Flow and VinYin are the next step up from beginner level and build on the foundational postures you learn in Basic classes to introduce you to moving through a flow that links postures, breath and movement with a bit more cardio.

-If you have questions about a specific class, have a pre-existing injury or are pregnant, please inform an UpDog staff member for guidance when you arrive for class.
+If you have questions about a specific class, have a pre-existing injury, or are pregnant, please inform an UpDog staff member for guidance when you arrive for class.
 You may also call or email us anytime.

 How often should I practice?